Zen-Nippon Nisai Yushun

-The Zen-Nippon Nisai Yushun (全日本2歳優駿) is an internationally listed, Domestic Grade 1 flat horse race in Japan open to two-year-old Thoroughbreds.
+The Zen-Nippon Nisai Yushun (全日本2歳優駿) is an internationally listed, Domestic Grade 1 flat horse race in Japan open for two-year-old Thoroughbreds.
 It is run at Kawasaki Racecourse over a distance of 1600 metres.

-The race was first run in 1999 and is an important race in Japan for two-year-olds on dirt.
+The race was first run in 1950 and is an important race in Japan for two-year-olds on dirt.
 In 2017, the race began to be included as part of the Road to the Kentucky Derby series.

+Trial races

+Trial races provide automatic berths to the winners that belongs to National Association of Racing.